Using Interface Classification

 A lot of peering review meetings basically consist of reviewing connectivity in a given market and trying to see what can be optimized for cost and/or performance.
 Either way, it’s always a good practice to try to shift as much traffic as possible from transit to any form of peering (ideally free PNI, but possibly public peering in an IX fabric).
 Figuring out how to do that is effectively a two-step process.

-Step one is to select the destination country.
+We begin by selecting the destination country.
 How you do this depends on whether you already know what destination country you want to study or whether you want to select that country based on how much transit connectivity it requires.
-For the latter analysis in Data Explorer we would use the following settings:
+For the latter analysis in Data Explorer, we would use the following settings:

 - Destination Network Boundary = External